-Capstone provides instructions to load from and store to memory regions using capabilities.
+Capstone provides instructions to load from and store to memory regions using capabilities as well as instructions to load and store capabilities.

 4.1.
 Load/Store with Capabilities

 Capstone offers a set of instructions for loading and storing integers of various sizes using capabilities.